The Book

 Becoming Your Team's First Assistant

-The most effective teams are built by leaders who serve as their people's first assistants, not their bosses.
-They ask, "What do you need from me to succeed?" and then listen for the real answer.
+The most effective teams are built by leaders who serve as their people's first assistants.
+They ask, "What do you need from me to succeed?"
+And then they listen for the real answer.
 This chapter is about learning to ask that question and mean it.

 The Journey That Never Ends

-More than 45 years in and I'm still learning.
-The best leaders aren't those who've arrived -- they're those who keep showing up.
+More than 45 years in, and I am still learning.
+The best leaders are not those who have arrived.
+They are the ones who keep showing up.
 This chapter is about building a practice of growth that lasts your entire career.

 Who It's For